-Potential loss of Moore swabs presents a problem with only three-quarters of the swabs deployed in this study being recovered, further, two visits to the field are required per Moore swab (deployment and collection 48 - 72 hours later).
+Potential loss of Moore swabs presents a problem with only three-quarters of the swabs deployed in this study being recovered; further, two visits to the field are required per Moore swab (deployment and collection 48-72 h later).
 To reduce sample loss, we attempted and successfully demonstrated the use of environmental biofilms as a sampling tool for S. Typhi.
 Naturally occurring and available in any river water source, this could prove to be a suitable, low-cost, widely available environmental sample.
-Rocks covered in biofilms, or biofilm scrapings cannot be lost in the same way as a Moore swab, or other deployed tool for long term collection.
-The only disadvantage is we do not know the duration that the S. Typhi has resided in the biofilm, however as we are not aware that typhoid has a true reservoir outside of humans, we consider this a minor limitation when compared to cost savings.
+Rocks covered in biofilms, or biofilm scrapings cannot be lost in the same way as a Moore swab, or other deployed tool for long-term collection.
+The only disadvantage is we do not know the duration that the S. Typhi has resided in the biofilm; however, as we are not aware that typhoid has a true reservoir outside of humans, we consider this a minor limitation when compared to cost savings.

-In application of the model for this study, there was an assumption used that the 2015 - 2016 clinical case data would be reflective of current disease presentation across the city, which was potentially not reliable.
+In application of the model for this study, there was an assumption used that the 2015-2016 clinical case data would be reflective of current disease presentation across the city, which was potentially not reliable.
 As no comparator testing process was included in the study, the sensitivity and specificity of this approach cannot be determined due to the lack of a reference standard.
 However, the analytical validation of each stage of the processing indicates this combination is likely a sensitive methodology for the detection of S. Typhi in environmental samples.
-Additionally, linking in more recent spatially-referenced case data would assist in further testing of these methods, in the case that spatial patterns of incidence have changed over time.
+Additionally, linking in more recent spatially referenced case data would assist in further testing of these methods, in the case that spatial patterns of incidence have changed over time.

-This study describes a holistic approach to S. Typhi capture, concentration, culture, and confirmation in the environment.
+This study describes a holistic approach to S. Typhi capture, concentration, culture and confirmation in the environment.
 We combine historical experience of environmental surveillance of S. Typhi with molecular approaches, to improve our chances of isolating it from complex environmental matrices.
 With the increase in antimicrobial resistant strains of S. Typhi, the identification of long-cycle reservoirs for typhoid are important to allow for targeted intervention programmes to reduce incidence, and thereby, burden of the disease.
 We believe this approach will support impact assessment following typhoid conjugate vaccine introduction.
-The culture-based approach also allows for the identification of NTS, which may be of interest due to the high prevalence of invasive non-typhoidal salmonella disease in regions with endemic S. Typhi.
-The use of an environmental surveillance programme would not only allow identification of areas where interventions could be implemented but could also be used as an effective tool for the monitoring of vaccination programmes world-wide, and their impact on the local transmission and exposure of typhoid.
+The culture-based approach also allows for the identification of NTS, which may be of interest due to the high prevalence of invasive nontyphoidal salmonella disease in regions with endemic S. Typhi.
+The use of an environmental surveil-lance programme would not only allow identification of areas where interventions could be implemented but could also be used as an effective tool for the monitoring of vaccination programmes world-wide, and their impact on the local transmission and exposure of typhoid.

-Acknowledgments
+ACKNOWLEDGMENTS

 The authors would like to thank the following individuals for their support of this work.

-- Project Field Team: Pamela Kamanga; Stephano Chanza - Marie Chattaway and Gastrointestinal Bacteria Reference Unit at PHE for the provision of strains - Myron Levine and Michael Sikorsky
+Project Field Team: Pamela Kamanga; Stephano Chanza.
+Marie Chattaway and Gastrointestinal Bacteria Reference Unit at PHE for the provision of strains.
+Myron Levine and Michael Sikorski.
+This research was funded in part, by Wellcome Asia and Africa Programme Grant 206545/Z/17/Z. For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission

-Conflict of Interest
+CONFLICT OF INTEREST